New affordable housing community opens for seniors

 “I had to live in my car for a while and then some friends took me in until we found out about this and I was really ecstatic that I could finally get into something,” says Lee.

-Vintage at the Crossings is made up of 230 apartments.
+is made up of 230 apartments.

 Governor Steve Sisolak says the new development is a good start for a state facing a critical housing issue, but adds Nevada needs tens of thousands of units built.